SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-opentelemetry.md

 ### Operations

-The SQL Server - Operations displays recent server configuration changes, number & type of configuration updates, error and warnings, high severity error, and warning trends.
+The SQL Server - Operations displays recent server configuration changes, number and type of configuration updates, error and warnings, high severity error, and warning trends.

 Use this dashboard to: